 - Community health workers—18 percent / 10,400 new jobs

 - Social and human services assistants—16 percent / 63,900 new jobs

 - Probation and correctional officers—6 percent / 5,200 new jobs

 5. Good Salary Potential for Those With the Right Education

 For workers in human services, salary potential often rises with higher levels of education.
 So if you have a human services degree, jobs will tend to pay better than if you have a certificate.
 (Still, how much you make with a bachelor's degree in human services depends a lot on your specific career area.)

-Social services management is one of the highest-paying jobs in human services, with the top 10 percent of earners making $109,990 or higher.4 Such positions typically require a bachelor's or master's degree.
+Social services management is one of the highest-paying jobs in human services, with the top 10 percent of earners making $109,990 or higher.
+Such positions typically require a bachelor's or master's degree.

 Pay also varies by workplace.
 For example, government employees in a state's department of human services (DHS) often earn good pay and benefits.
-A DHS worker makes a median yearly wage of about $42,000, with some case workers earning as much as $58,000.5 And substance abuse counselors employed by local governments earn $54,490, on average.
-In contrast, substance abuse counselors who work in residential facilities earn an average of $39,940.4
+A DHS worker makes a median yearly wage of about $42,000, with some case workers earning as much as $58,000.
+And substance abuse counselors employed by local governments earn $54,490, on average.
+Those who work in residential facilities earn an average of $39,940.

-Take a look at the average salaries for these human services careers (rounded to the nearest thousand):4
+Take a look at the average salaries for these human services careers, according to the Occupational Employment Statistics program (rounded to the nearest thousand):

 - Social and community services managers—$71K